-- Section 1.
-The Board of Commissioners finds that all of the facts set forth in the Recitals are true and correct and are incorporated herein by reference. - Section 2.
-The Board of Commissioners hereby approves the proposed Fiscal Year 2024-2025 HACSB Annual MTW Plan, on July 9, 2024. - Section 3.
-A complete copy of the 2024-2025 Annual MTW Plan can be found at https://hacsb.com/moving-to-work/. - Section 4.
-The Board of Commissioners hereby approves the HUD-required Certifications of Compliance with Regulations form authorizing HACSB to submit the proposed Fiscal Year 2024-2025 Annual MTW Plan to HUD and certifies that HACSB has complied or will comply with requirements related to the submission and implementation of the Plan. - Section 5.
+Section 1.
+The Board of Commissioners finds that all of the facts set forth in the Recitals are true and correct and are incorporated herein by reference.

+Section 2.
+The Board of Commissioners hereby approves the proposed Fiscal Year 2024-2025 HACSB Annual MTW Plan, Amendment 1, on November 12, 2024.

+Section 3.
+A complete copy of the 2024-2025 Annual MTW Plan, Amendment 1, can be found at https://hacsb.com/moving-to-work/.

+Section 4.
 This resolution shall take effect immediately upon its adoption.